iloveyii/price_calculator/README.md

 * If you are a _company user_ you will receive a rebate of 5 SEK.

+### What has been done
+  * I used node, ES 6 for this task as it is easy to develop and test
+  * I segregated the project logic into three classes, Product, User, and CalculatePrice.
+It is easy to maintain, read and test.
+  * I used config/settings.js for settings the constants to make it easy to maintain these values later.
+  * I used mocha, chai tests to make it robust.
+  * I developed a simple web/index interface using JS / JQuery to test / try the code with different values.

 ## Setup and first run

   * You need to have node, npm, git pre installed.
 This app has been developed and tested on Ubuntu 14.04, 17.04, 17.10.